 Lehtinen Laboratory Research | Overview

-We are committed to understanding the fundamental mechanisms that regulate the development and maintenance of the mammalian brain.
-The brain is bathed by cerebrospinal fluid (CSF), which also fills the brain’s ventricles or cavities.
+We are committed to understanding the fundamental mechanisms that regulate the development and life-long health of the mammalian brain.
+The brain is bathed by cerebrospinal fluid (CSF), which fills the brain’s ventricles or cavities.
 In the developing brain, neural precursor cells divide immediately adjacent to CSF-filled ventricles.
-We found that the CSF proteome is both elaborate and dynamic, and that the CSF provides a rich and adaptive library of secreted factors that help coordinate neurogenesis and brain development.
+We found that the CSF proteome is both elaborate and dynamic, and that the CSF provides a rich, adaptive library of secreted factors that help coordinate neurogenesis and brain development.

-We employ a multi-tiered approach that draws on molecular and developmental neurobiology, and imaging to investigate:
+We employ a multi-tiered, collaborative approach that draws on molecular, cellular, and computational neuroscience, and imaging to investigate:

-- Contributions of early CSF to forebrain development
+- Contributions of early CSF and maternal-fetal interactions to brain development

-- CSF-based signaling in neuropathological conditions, including hydrocephalus
+- Signaling in neuropathological conditions including hydrocephalus and brain cancer

 Our laboratory is located in the Department of Pathology, Boston Children’s Hospital.
 We are affiliated with the following centers/programs: